Dahalokely: Discovery

 The holotype, UA 9855, was uncovered in what is informally named the Ambolafotsy Formation, a Turonian-age deposit of the Diego Basin in northern Madagascar, about 93 million years old.
-It consists of a partial skeleton lacking the skull, of a subadult individual, preserving vertebrae and ribs.
-These include the fifth neck vertebra, the first, second, sixth, seventh, eighth and ninth dorsal vertebrae, the left dorsal rib, the upper parts of two right ribs, the lower ends of two ribs and some rib fragments.
+It consists of a partial skeleton lacking the skull of a subadult individual, preserving vertebrae and ribs.
+These include the fifth neck vertebra; the first, second, sixth, seventh, eighth, and ninth dorsal vertebrae; the left dorsal rib; the upper parts of two right ribs; the lower ends of two ribs; and some rib fragments.
 The identification of the position of these elements is tentative.
 They were not found in articulation but were assumed to represent the same individual as they were discovered not a metre apart.

 Description

 Initial size estimates of Dahalokely, at 3.5 m, were based on the assumption it was built like an abelisaurid.
 Should it have had the more elongated build of the noasaurids, it would have been 4.2–5.6 m long.
 It was estimated as being 3.8 m in length in 2016.

 The describing authors established several unique derived traits, autapomorphies.
 The cervical vertebra has a lamina, bone sheet, between the front joint process, the prezygapophysis, and a rear process, the epipophysis, the edge of which lamina is markedly convex, the convex part being longer than the vertebral body and separated from both the prezygapophysis and the epipophysis by conspicuous notches.
 With the first and second dorsal vertebrae, the prezygapophysis and the lamina between it and the vertebral body are arranged on a vertical line, the joint facet of the prezygapophysis and the front vertebral body face being positioned in the same plane.
 With the second dorsal vertebra, the joint facets of the rear joint processes, the postzygapophyses, are strongly concave.
-From at least the sixth dorsal vertebra onwards, the fossa or hollowed out area, below the prezygapophysis is divided into two smaller depressions.
+From at least the sixth dorsal vertebra onwards, the fossa or hollowed-out area, below the prezygapophysis, is divided into two smaller depressions.

 Classification

-In 2013 Dahalokely was assigned to the Abelisauroidea.
+In 2013, Dahalokely was assigned to the Abelisauroidea.
 The phylogenetic position of Dahalokely among abelisauroids is uncertain.
 Its vertebrae and ribs have features of both main groups of abelisauroids, the Noasauridae and the Abelisauridae.
 A phylogenetic analysis published along with its first description found Dahalokely to be a basal noasaurid, but this result was only weakly supported.
 The incompleteness of the remains and the lack of material that overlaps with known skeletal elements of other abelisauroid species means that the relationships of Dahalokely within the Abelisauroidea are hard to determine.
+In 2014, Dahalokely was placed as a basal noasaurid.

+A phylogeny from 2018 recovered Dahalokely as forming a clade with the Indian abelisaurid Rahiolisaurus within majungasaurinae.
+Only the phylogenies for Abelisauridae is depicted here.

+In the 2021 description of Llukalkan, both Rahiolisaurus and Dahalokely were recovered as basal brachyrostran carnotaurines.

+However, two separate studies from 2018 and 2022 instead recovered Dahalokely as a noasaurid based on their phylogenetic analyses.